The shortlist for the Educate Awards 2019.

 - Spirit of Enterprise Award

-St Oswald’s CE Primary School in Bootle is up for the Spirit of Enterprise Award.
-Its TREE (training for responsibility, education and employment) project sets out clear targets for the children to work towards and are based on the values the children will need to succeed in education or employment.
+St Oswald’s highly successful TREE (Training for Responsibility, Education and Employment) project motivates and inspires children to work hard and achieve highly.
+The project sets out clear targets for the children to work towards, these are based on the values needed to succeed in education or employment.